 Gamma destroys Delta in Windy Valley and Epsilon in Red Mountain, releasing the animals in both, but has no idea where Beta and Zeta are.
 He remembers seeing Beta on the Egg Carrier and heads off to its downed remains on the ocean.
 He locates Zeta in Hot Shelter and destroys him.
 As he stops to think about what E-Series remain, he sees E-101mkII fly overhead and follows him to a final battle on the front of the Egg Carrier.
 Gamma defeats E-101mkII, but as he approaches the downed robot it fires at him then explodes.
 A white bird emerges from E-101mkII and flies to Gamma.
 As it flies away, Gamma suddenly remembers: that white bird, itself, and Birdie are relatives.
 Gamma lies down and explodes, freeing a pink bird from inside him, which flies up to the white bird.
 Amy, also on the Egg Carrier and trying to help them reunite, arrives with Birdie, are reunited, and all three fly off into the distance.

-- A similar design homage to Gamma comes in Sonic Battle, where both the Guard Robos and Chaos Gamma bear an uncanny resemblance to E-102.
+A similar design homage to Gamma comes in Sonic Battle, where both the Guard Robos and Chaos Gamma bear an uncanny resemblance to E-102.
 Sonic and Tails even mistake Chaos Gamma for the original in their first meeting.
-Rouge suspects that Chaos Gamma may have been built using Gamma's wreckage, in the same way that G-merl is later constructed out of Emerl's parts.
+Rouge suspects that Chaos Gamma may have been built using Gamma's wreckage.

 In other media